OpenMoonRay/openmoonray-docs/docs/user-reference/scene-objects/geometry/UsdInstanceGeometry.md

       <b>Bool</b>
       <br>
       default: False
-      <p class="scene-class-comments">Load the entire stage and use stagecache to share it among all usdinstancegeometry objects.<br>if this is false, load a stage masked to the prim path just for this usdinstancegeometry.<br>for large stages with thousands of unique assets, it is faster to enable the stage cache.</p>
+      <p class="scene-class-comments">Load the entire stage and use StageCache to share it among all UsdInstanceGeometry objects.<br>If this is false, load a stage masked to the prim path just for this UsdInstanceGeometry.<br>For large stages with thousands of unique assets, it is faster to enable the stage cache.</p>
       {%-include image-gallery.html images=site.data.user-reference.scene-objects.geometry.UsdInstanceGeometry.attributes.use_stage_cache.images data=site.data.user-reference.scene-objects.geometry.UsdInstanceGeometry-%}
+      {%-include video-gallery.html videos=site.data.user-reference.scene-objects.geometry.UsdInstanceGeometry.attributes.use_stage_cache.videos data=site.data.user-reference.scene-objects.geometry.UsdInstanceGeometry-%}
       {%-include see-also.html links=site.data.user-reference.scene-objects.geometry.UsdInstanceGeometry.attributes.use_stage_cache.links heading=4-%}
     </p>
   </p>